What Is Embedded Analytics?

 The question of pricing is one of the critical criteria when evaluating data tools.
 There are a number of embedded analytics pricing strategies and models employed by analytics vendors, and it's important to think about which of them corresponds with the company's approach.

 • Pricing per user: The platform charges per the number of active users.
 It is a straightforward option as money is not wasted on inactive users.
-However, it is hard to estimate how many users are going to be involved, and how expensive the embedded analytics is going to be.
+This solution is ideal for internal teams, where you know how many users you need to provide access to.
+However, for B2B companies it is hard to estimate how many users are going to be involved, and how expensive the embedded analytics is going to be.

 • Pricing per query: The company is charged for every query used to display an analytical insight or explore information in a self-service tool.
 Even though it may appear to be flexible, it is a highly unpredictable option.